 If you have a sensor that provides you with power readings in Watts (uses W as

 integration sensor to track how much energy is being spent.
-Take the next configuration as an example:
+Take the next manual YAML configuration as an example:

 This configuration will provide you with

-sensor.energy_spent who will have your energy in kWh.
+sensor.energy_spent which will have your energy in kWh, as a